Alibaba's Ma-backed Hundsun defends role in stock market rout

-BEIJING (Reuters) - Hundsun Technologies Inc (600570.SS), the financial information technology company controlled by Alibaba Group Holding Ltd (BABA.N) founder Jack Ma, on Monday rejected local media criticism that blamed its platform for China’s stock market rout.
+BEIJING, July 13 (Reuters) - Hundsun Technologies Inc , the financial information technology company controlled by Alibaba Group Holding Ltd founder Jack Ma, on Monday rejected local media criticism that blamed its platform for China’s stock market rout.

 “It’s not objective or rational to say that HOMS was the major force of the stock market turmoil,” Hundsun in a filing to the Shanghai Stock Exchange today.